 We had also lost one of our sweet kitties over the winter and my kids kept sending me pictures of adorable kittens looking for homes.
 My husband and I both knew the no new animals rule was destined to fail from the start.
 So here we are in the early days of July with a brand new kitten, 4 new chicks, and ducklings that are hatching as I type, but we couldn’t be happier!

 My mom jokes that I am collecting animals to care for because I am sad my kids are growing up.
-She isn’t completely wrong, I like having something to dote on and care for.
-My four children are all growing up, the oldest already moved out on her own, the next about to start her senior year in high school, the next about to start her freshman year and my baby moving on to junior high in the fall.
+She isn’t completely wrong.
+I like having something to dote on and care for.
+My four children are all growing up, the oldest already moved out on her own, the next is about to start her senior year in high school, the next is about to start her freshman year, and my baby moving on to junior high in the fall.

 I love watching them grow and seeing the glimpses of the adults they will someday be.
-But as they navigate these rocky teenage years, I certainly miss the toddler years when a kiss could make any pain go away, and a hug could scare away any monsters lurking in the dark.
-It’s a fine line to walk, when parenting teenagers, between wanting to step in and solve all their problems, and knowing you need to step back and let them make their own path.
-Raising up tiny humans into full fledged adults is a long and winding road full of highs and lows – and the same goes for feathered mommas.
+But as they navigate these rocky teenage years, I certainly miss the toddler years when a kiss could make any pain go away.
+A hug could scare away any monsters lurking in the dark.
+It’s a fine line to walk when parenting teenagers.
+Between wanting to step in and solve all their problems, and knowing you need to step back and let them make their own path.
+Raising up tiny humans into full-fledged adults is a long and winding road full of highs and lows – and the same goes for feathered mommas.

 Trials of motherhood

 So what made us break our “no new animals in 2017” rule?
 Aside from being a big softy that loves animals, it began with some broody birds.
-Annabelle is a three year old hen and had never gone broody before when this spring she gathered a clutch of eggs and was very dedicated in building up the perfect nest.
+Annabelle is a three-year-old hen and had never gone broody before when this spring she gathered a clutch of eggs and was very dedicated to building up the perfect nest.

 We don’t have a rooster right now, so none of her eggs were destined to hatch.
-At the same time, one of our ducks, Peggy, also decided to gather a clutch, but these eggs were fertilized, so we slipped the chicken one of the fertilized duck eggs.
+At the same time, one of our ducks, Peggy, also decided to gather a clutch.
+These eggs were fertilized, so we slipped the chicken one of the fertilized duck eggs.
 A few weeks later, out hatched a sweet little duckling and that mother hen was so happy.
-She didn’t care that her baby had webbed feet and a strange looking beak.
-She sang to it and brought it feed and let it nestle under her wings.
+She didn’t care that her baby had webbed feet and a strange-looking beak.
+She sang to it and brought it to the feed and let it nestle under her wings.

-Mother duck unfortunately did not have as much luck incubating her eggs and none of them hatched (also a first time mom, I think she spent too much time off the nest).
+Mother duck, unfortunately, did not have as much luck incubating her eggs and none of them hatched.
+She is also a first-time mom, I think she spent too much time off the nest.
 We decided to return the lone duckling to her duck mother.
 Peggy was over the moon caring for this little one, but sadly, the baby didn’t make it through the first night.
-I was heart broken and both mothers were so sad; looking everywhere for their missing baby, desperately calling for it.
+I was heartbroken and both mothers were so sad; looking everywhere for their missing baby, desperately calling for it.
 I couldn’t leave them like this, effectively ending our no new animals rule.

-Over the next couple days the mother duck collected a new clutch of eggs to sit on and was aggressively defending it against anyone that came near.
-Mother hen also gathered a new clutch, but since those eggs were not going to hatch, we ordered 4 day old chicks and crossed our fingers she would accept them.
+Over the next couple of days the mother duck collected a new clutch of eggs to sit on and was aggressively defending it against anyone that came near.
+Mother hen also gathered a new clutch, but since those eggs were not going to hatch, we ordered four day-old chicks and crossed our fingers that she would accept them.

 Mother Hen’s Lessons